Sarasin Responsible Model Portfolio Service

 GOVERNANCE

-- UK Corporate Reporting and Auditing Group (CRAG)
+- Corporate Reporting and Auditing Group, convened by the Investment Association

-While the majority of our company engagements are pursued on our own, as outlined in later responses, we will collaborate with other investors where we are seeking to escalate due to resistance from the board or executives.
+While most our company engagements are pursued on our own, we will collaborate with other investors where we are seeking to escalate, often because of resistance from the board or executives.
 Often having a larger shareholding united on a matter of concern can be more impactful.
-Wherever we explore collaboration, we ensure the steps we take are consistent with local laws and regulations.
-In certain cases, these collaborations link into broader initiatives that we support, such as ICCR Covid-19 engagement; the Workforce Disclosure Initiative; the Ellen MacArthur global commitment on recycling; or Climate Action 100+.
+Whenever we explore collaboration, we ensure the steps we take are consistent with local laws and regulations.
+In certain cases, these collaborations link into broader initiatives that we support, such as ICCR Covid-19 engagement; the Ellen MacArthur global commitment on recycling; or Climate Action 100+.

 Dialshifter